-While eCommerce has become a major part of the retail landscape, brick-and-mortar stores aren’t going anywhere.
+While eCommerce has undoubtedly become a significant component of the retail landscape, brick-and-mortar stores continue to hold their ground.
 In fact, the in-store experience is still preferred by a number of shoppers, just for different reasons than online.

-Consumers want the tactile experience—they want to try out and compare products in person, they want to share their stories on social media, and they want in-store displays to help them decide which brand to buy, among other factors.
+Consumers yearn for the tactile encounter—the opportunity to personally try and compare products, the ability to share their shopping experiences on social media, and the presence of compelling in-store displays that assist in making brand decisions, among other influential factors.

-Brick-and-mortar stores can play an important role in the launch of your new product.
+Brick-and-mortar stores can play an important role in the success of your products.
 Shoppers are very visual, which is one reason why end caps, planograms, and other tactics are commonplace in brick-and-mortar retailers.

 Therefore, take full advantage of your in-store experience to launch new products.
 Make sure your displays across retailers are compliant, strategic, and visual.
 Make a strong first impression on your shoppers.

 No. 2: Create an Experience Hub

 Everybody loves to have a good time, and that goes for shoppers too.
 This is why brands are using brick-and-mortar to increase awareness among consumers.

 Take the beauty industry, for example.
 Shoppers want to try on cosmetics.
 They want to see how they look before buying and they want guidance from experts.
 Naturally, this is much easier to do in-store than online.

 The bottom line is that brands can’t easily replicate that in-store experience online.
 It’s worth making sure that the interaction is a positive one.